mikjkd/fft-implementation/README.md

 ## Theoretical Background

-For a deeper understanding of the Fourier series, Fourier transform, and FFT, refer to the PowerPoint presentation (`DSP - Barzegar Castello Di Giovanni.pptx`).
+For a deeper understanding of the Fourier series, Fourier transform, and FFT, refer to the PowerPoint presentation (`DSP - Background.pdf`).
 It provides an overview of the mathematical concepts and the historical development of the FFT algorithm.